Writer, editor, columnist,

 I am working on a new book, about e-government, for publication in

-late 2014 and updating some older web material for release in 2014.
+late 2016 and constantly updating some older web material.
 Writing remains one of my passions.

 I have been blogging regularly about local issues, as well as on areas of

 science since 2005.
-I am active on social media both personally and
+I am active on social media.

 I was owner and operator of the successful, local Mail Boxes Etc./UPS Store franchise for 11 years, where